Carlos Vila Nova

-Biography
+Early life and education

 Vila Nova was born in Neves, a city in Lembá District on the northern coast of São Tomé Island.
 He received a degree in telecommunications engineering from the University of Oran, Algeria in 1985, then returned to become the head of the computer department of the government Statistics Directorate.

+Career

 In 1988, he left the civil service to become a sales manager at the Hotel Miramar, which was then the only hotel in the country.
 He was promoted to Director of the Hotel Miramar in 1992.
 In 1997, he became Director of the hotel Pousada Boa Vista, and also founded his own travel agency Mistral Voyages.
 Vila Nova continued in the tourism industry until he entered politics in 2010.

 Vila Nova served as Minister of Public Works and Natural Resources in the cabinet of Patrice Trovoada from 2010 until the government lost its majority in 2012.
 He was appointed Minister of Infrastructure, Natural Resources and the Environment when Trovoada's Independent Democratic Action (ADI) regained the majority in 2014.
 In 2018, Vila Nova was elected to the National Assembly.
-He was nominated as the ADI's candidate for the 2021 presidential election.